Friday, March 31, 2006, 6:34 a.m.

 Unfortunately, we won't be able to visit the orphange.

-– this is their third adopted daughter and second from China – said the scene was chaotic as orphanage workers brought a large group of screaming, crying babies into a room at one time to meet their parents.
+One couple Pam and I met on Thursday said the last time he and his wife were here – this is their third adopted daughter and second from China – said the scene was chaotic as orphanage workers brought a large group of screaming, crying babies into a room at one time to meet their parents.

 That same family said their daughter took to dad quicker than mom, something I've read happens to a lot of times in Chinese adoptions.
 I guess the baby is still upset that her birth moher abandoned her and is looking for help from someone other than a woman.